ViktorHJ/02476_project1/README.md

 * [ ] Create one or more alert systems in GCP to alert you if your app is not behaving correctly (M28)
 * [x] If applicable, optimize the performance of your data loading using distributed data loading (M29)
 * [x] If applicable, optimize the performance of your training pipeline by using distributed training (M30)
-* [o] Play around with quantization, compilation and pruning for you trained models to increase inference speed (M31)
+* [ ] Play around with quantization, compilation and pruning for you trained models to increase inference speed (M31)

 ### Extra